Jocelyn Blore

 To learn more about the distance-based programs in forensic science, please check out the main online forensic science degrees page.

-For prospective forensic science professionals in New Jersey, there are 10 specialty certifications recognized by the Forensic Specialties Accreditation Board (FSAB).
+For prospective forensic science professionals in New Jersey, there are nine specialty certifications recognized by the Forensic Specialties Accreditation Board (FSAB).
 In order to qualify, candidates typically need at least a bachelor’s degree in a relevant field, at least three to five years of experience, letters of recommendation, and a passing test score on a specialty exam.
 These FSAB-recognized certifications are generally valid for three to five years and can be renewed after completing continuing education (CE) credits and a renewal application.

-Some of the 10 FSAB-approved certification agencies include:
+The nine FSAB-approved certification agencies include:

 For more information about how to join the specialized subfields of forensics, please visit the main forensics careers page or the forensic scientist page.